 Want to give StrengthLog’s 3-Day Workout Split a go?

-It’s available exclusively in our workout app StrengthLog.
+It’s available exclusively in our workout log app StrengthLog.

-While this program requires a premium subscription, StrengthLog itself is entirely free.
+While this workout plan requires a premium subscription, StrengthLog itself is entirely free.
 You can download it and use it as a workout tracker and general strength training app – and all basic functionality is free forever.